 The theory of the economic integration process will be applied to a business setting, with a series of business cases illustrating how a variety of firms are responding strategically to the establishment of the Economic and Monetary Union, Brexit and the accession of new Member-States.
 Students are given advice and guidance on using case studies and how to evaluate the strategies choices made by firms.
 Special attention will be given to the present problems of the Euro crisis and corresponding consequences for national tax policies within the EU.

 This course consists of 32 class hours divided over 3 weeks.
 Students earn 6 ECTS credits when they obtain a passing grade.
-The course will include a field trip
+The course may include a field trip.

 Course Duration and Dates